Hopewell Valley Central High School: Athletics

-The Hopewell Valley Central High School Bulldogs compete in the Colonial Valley Conference, which comprises public and private high schools in Mercer, Middlesex and Monmouth counties, operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Hopewell Valley Central High School Bulldogs compete in the Colonial Valley Conference, which is comprised of public and private high schools in Mercer, Middlesex and Monmouth counties, operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 838 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Capitol Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2018–2020.
+The football team competes in the Capitol Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.
 Hopewell's athletic program offers 22 sports.

 The school participates as the host school / lead agency for a joint ice hockey team with Montgomery High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 Hopewell Valley has a longstanding rivalry with the Pennington School.
 Other rivals include Notre Dame High School and Lawrence High School.